typescript-eslint/performance/README.md

 > 📌 Filed on TypeScript as [⚡ Performance: Project service spends excess time cleaning client files when called synchronously](https://github.com/microsoft/TypeScript/issues/59335).

-This trace shows the cost of the TypeScript project service calling `cleanupProjectsAndScriptInfos`.
+This comparison shows the cost of the TypeScript project service calling `cleanupProjectsAndScriptInfos`.
-It also was run a common shape of linting: 1024 files with the "even" (triangle-shaped) imports layout.
+It also was run on a common shape of linting: 1024 files with the "even" (triangle-shaped) imports layout.

 See `traces/service-file-cleanup/`: